snabbco/snabb/src/doc/performance-tuning.md

 ### Disable IOMMU

-The oldest CPU supported by Snabb is the Sandy Bridge series, and this series happens to have a bug in their IOMMU support that cripples snabb performance.
-As a result, we never test Snabb data planes with the IOMMU on, so in production it should also be disabled via a kernel boot parameter:
+The oldest CPU supported by Snabb is the Sandy Bridge series, and this series happens to have a bug in their IOMMU support that can manifest itself either as total packet loss or severe performance penalties.
+As a result of this bug, we never test Snabb data planes with the IOMMU on even on later CPU models, so in production you should also disable the IOMMU via a kernel boot parameter:

 ```
 # Ubuntu